Are you still in doubt whether or not job ghosting is real? The simple and short answer: Yes! It is Real.

 You might like: What to do When Boss Thinks You are Not Meeting Expectations

-You Don’t Make It Through the ATS Screening
+1. They Don’t Make It Through the ATS Screening

 “The reality as far as job search is concerned is that most companies receive an average of 250 applications per job advert, far more than HR managers could possibly review by hand, which is why nearly all large companies use software known as an applicant tracking system (ATS) to scan resumes and eliminate the least-qualified candidates for a role.”

-The applicant tracking system (ATS) has been designed to make it easy to screen out more than half of the resumes before hiring managers even notice them.
-A question like; how can we beat this system is what next!
+The applicant tracking system (ATS) have been designed to make it easy to screen out more than half of the unqualified resumes before hiring managers even notice them.

 The possibility of having the applicant tracking system (ATS) to one’s advantage is to choose between three to five job positions related to the same role you are applying for and put in keywords in each of the chosen descriptions.

-The Job Opening Was Put on Hold
+2. The Job Opening Was Put on Hold

-There also can be an internal reorganization which must have taken place by the recruiting company leading to the vanishing of the position you applied for.
+There also can be an internal reorganization which may have taken place by the recruiting company leading to the termination of the position you applied for.

 When you make it to an interview, it’s highly important to finalize your interview by politely tendering a request as to when you can be notified about the next step to take.

 You might like: Should I Reapply for A Job That Was Reposted?

-Be more articulate in your message so you can stand out.
-Be precise in your message like “Can we hop on the phone for a few minutes because I have a question regarding the position”.
+You can say something in the lines of “Can we hop on the phone for a few minutes because I have a question regarding the position.”

 After all, the same way you are being treated now by your future employer will go a long way to affecting how you’re treated when you eventually join the team.

-You Finished Second to An Internal Candidate
+3. You Finished Second to An Internal Candidate

-In this situation you are left with no choice but to accept getting ghosted but if you are resilient such that you find yourself loving the company and really want to work with the team, don’t hesitate to keep following up.
+If you are however resilient in such a way that you find yourself loving the company and really wanting to work with the team, don’t hesitate to keep following up.

 As Michael says…